 Lyla began to have visions of Kara in danger so, after reporting this to Wonder Woman, they decided it would be wise to bring her to the island.
 Lyla and Wonder Woman went to Metropolis to find Kara but ran into Superman; Superman defeated Lyla in battle but her intentions are carried through and Kara is brought to the island.
 After two months of living on the island with Kara, the two became very close friends.
 Unfortunately, when alone with Kara, they was ambushed by the Female Furies and Lyla died in battle protecting her friend.

 Lyla Michaels appears on the CW show Arrow played by Audrey Anderson.
-She is depicted as a member of ARGUS and former associate of John Diggle's who helps him track down Deadshot.
+She is depicted as a member of ARGUS and the ex-wife of John Diggle who helps him track down Deadshot.
+She uses the code name "Harbinger" during missions and serves as the field head of the Task Force X (Suicide Squad) in addition to helping the Arrow Team during the Deathstroke riots in Starling City